cde-ev/cdedb2/doc/source/API_LDAP.rst

 LDAP
 ====

-We expose some information about our users via LDAP.
+We expose some (readonly) information about our users via LDAP.
 This information is meant to be used by other CdE-brewed and third-party-tools living in the CdE ecosystem to